Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

-# Conversion of Edge Deployment ModuleSpec to Kubernetes Deployments.
+# Conversion of IoT Edge Deployment ModuleSpec to Kubernetes Deployments.

 Azure IoT Edge was originally designed for running on a standalone system.
-Now with Edge on Kubernetes, Azure IoT Edge supports deployments of IoT Edge devices on a Kubernetes cluster.
+Now with IoT Edge on Kubernetes, Azure IoT Edge supports deployments of edge devices on a Kubernetes cluster.
 The expectation is that these edge deployments running on a single node will "just work" when installed in a Kubernetes cluster.
-In order to do that, Edge on K8s has to transform the edge deployment into Kubernetes objects which will support module-module communication.
+In order to do that, IoT Edge on K8s has to transform the edge deployment specifcation into Kubernetes objects which will support module-module communication.

 Existing edge deployments running on a single system specify some module settings via the [Docker ContainerCreate structure](https://docs.docker.com/engine/api/v1.40/#operation/ContainerCreate).
-This means Edge on K8s will need to translate IoT Edge device and module configuration based on these settings.
+This means IoT Edge on K8s will need to translate IoT Edge device and module configuration based on these settings.
 This document will describe which values are used from the module specification and how they are transformed into Kubernetes objects.

-Edge on K8s will create Namespaces, Deployments, Services, ImagePullSecrets, PersistentVolumeClaims, and ServiceAccounts to establish this framework.
+IoT Edge on K8s will create Namespaces, Deployments, Services, ImagePullSecrets, PersistentVolumeClaims, and ServiceAccounts to establish this framework.
-The Edge Docker to K8s object mappings will be described in detail in subsequent sections.
+These Docker to K8s object mappings will be described in detail in subsequent sections.

 ## Map of configuration source to Kubernetes objects